SELISEdigitalplatforms/.github/profile/README.md

 Here you'll find a curated collection of open-source libraries, integration SDKs, and internal tools that power the digital ecosystems we help create – from scalable .NET microservices to domain-specific developer kits.

-### 🧩 At the heart of our engineering efforts is **[SELISE Blocks](https://cloud.seliseblocks.com)** – our powerful composable application platform that helps teams build, integrate, and scale enterprise-grade solutions faster than ever.

 ---

+## 🏗️ Our Foundation

+At SELISE, we believe that meaningful digital transformation is built on strong principles.
+Our engineering philosophy is structured around three foundational pillars that guide how we build, operate, and scale digital solutions.

+### 🔑 The Three Pillars of SELISE Engineering

+#### 🧭 Guideline
+Our [Developer Guideline](https://github.com/SELISEdigitalplatforms/Wiki-BlocksGuideline-Developers/wiki) defines the standards, design patterns, and engineering best practices we follow across projects to ensure high-quality, maintainable software.

+#### 💻 Code
+The [l3-react-blocks-construct](https://github.com/SELISEdigitalplatforms/l3-react-blocks-construct) repository represents our reference implementation for scalable front-end applications – empowering teams with clean architecture, reusable modules, and rapid development workflows.

+#### ☁️ Cloud
+Our [Cloud Management Guideline](https://github.com/SELISEdigitalplatforms/Wiki-BlocksGuideline-Cloud-Management/wiki) offers a structured approach to managing infrastructure, DevOps, and secure deployments across multi-cloud and hybrid environments.

+---

+### At the heart of our engineering efforts is **[SELISE Blocks](https://cloud.seliseblocks.com)** – our powerful composable application platform that helps teams build, integrate, and scale enterprise-grade solutions faster than ever.

 ## 🧱 What is SELISE Blocks?